“There is nothing more disheartening for a proposal manager (PM) than to have Red Team members show up having not read the document.”

 - Assign revisions to the best person for the task.
 It’s often not who volunteers.
 At this stage of the document’s development, the primary section lead or author might not be the best person to revise and polish the content.
 Having an idea beforehand about the most qualified person for sectional revisions is a valuable undertaking.

 - BONUS TIP: Obtain verbal commitments (followed up by email confirmations) of post-review assignments.
-During the review you’ll make decisions regarding further revisions to sections and allocate responsibility to those best suited for the task.
-Get visual, verbal, and later written confirmation that clearly state the the revision assignment and due dates for drafts.
+During the review, you’ll make decisions regarding further revisions to sections and allocate responsibility to those best suited for the task.
+Get visual, verbal, and later written confirmation that clearly states the revision assignment and due dates for drafts.